bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Rearrange figure panels to match text-->

 The variability in ectopic folding suggests that, unlike the cephalic furrow, the ectopic folds are not under genetic control and form as the result of physical interactions in the tissue.
-Our analysis shows that the formation of ectopic folds coincides spatially and temporally with two other processes of gastrulation: the expansion of mitotic domains and the extension of the germ band ({@fig:ectopic-folding}a,c,d,e).
+Our analysis shows that the formation of ectopic folds coincides spatially and temporally with two other processes of gastrulation: the expansion of mitotic domains and the extension of the germ band ({@fig:ectopic-folding}a,c).

 Mitotic domains are groups of blastoderm cells that divide in synchrony during nuclear cycle 14, first appearing 20\ min after gastrulation on the embryo’s head [@Foe1989-cw].
-Our analysis of the ectopic folds in *btd* and *eve* mutants shows that they form between mitotic domains or between the posterior Mitotic Domain 6 (MD6) and the extending germ band ({@fig:mitotic-strain}a,b).
+Our analysis of the ectopic folds in *btd* and *eve* mutants shows that they form between mitotic domains or between the posterior Mitotic Domain 6 (MD6) and the extending germ band ({!@fig:mitotic-strain}a,b).
 When mitotic cells begin to divide, they lose their basal attachment, round up at the apical side, and more than double their apical area during anaphase ({!@fig:apical-strain}a).
-This apical expansion compresses the adjacent, non-dividing cells, which are the first to fold inward ({@fig:mitotic-strain}b).
-Mitotic expansions always precede ectopic folding ({@fig:mitotic-strain}c,d, {!@fig:initiator}a, {@tbl:gbtime}).
+This apical expansion compresses the adjacent, non-dividing cells, which are the first to fold inward ({!@fig:mitotic-strain}b).
+Mitotic expansions always precede ectopic folding ({!@fig:mitotic-strain}c,d, {!@fig:initiator}a, {@tbl:gbtime}).
 This suggests the formation of mitotic domains may generate buckling instability in the monolayer epithelium, contributing to the appearance of ectopic folds.

 <!--TODO: Add pvalues for MD/EF timing somewhere?-->

-To estimate the forces acting on the buckling tissue, we measured the rate of tissue deformation (strain rate) at the head--trunk and trunk--germ boundaries using particle image velocimetry ({@fig:mitotic-strain}e).
-Control embryos exhibit a peak of strain rate around the head--trunk interface that correlates with late phase of the cephalic furrow invagination, when the initiator cells move into the yolk ({@fig:mitotic-strain}f, {!@fig:apical-strain}b, {!@fig:vid-strain-rate}).
+To estimate the forces acting on the buckling tissue, we measured the rate of tissue deformation (strain rate) at the head--trunk and trunk--germ boundaries using particle image velocimetry ({!@fig:mitotic-strain}e).
+Control embryos exhibit a peak of strain rate around the head--trunk interface that correlates with late phase of the cephalic furrow invagination, when the initiator cells move into the yolk ({!@fig:mitotic-strain}f, {!@fig:apical-strain}b, {!@fig:vid-strain-rate}).
 This is absent in *btd* mutants.
-Instead, the mutants show a higher peak of strain rate that coincides with the maximum expansion of the mitotic domains during telophase and ectopic folding ({@fig:mitotic-strain}f, {!@fig:apical-strain}b, {!@fig:vid-strain-rate}).
+Instead, the mutants show a higher peak of strain rate that coincides with the maximum expansion of the mitotic domains during telophase and ectopic folding ({!@fig:mitotic-strain}f, {!@fig:apical-strain}b, {!@fig:vid-strain-rate}).
 This suggests the tissue deformation is associated with the mitotic expansions.

 <!--TODO: Revise this paragraph-->

-At the trunk--germ interface, the cells between MD6 and the extending germ band become increasingly anisotropic ({@fig:mitotic-strain}e).
-We find that the strain rate in this region steadily increases over time ({@fig:mitotic-strain}f), suggesting that the tissue is under compression.
+At the trunk--germ interface, the cells between MD6 and the extending germ band become increasingly anisotropic ({!@fig:mitotic-strain}e).
+We find that the strain rate in this region steadily increases over time ({!@fig:mitotic-strain}f), suggesting that the tissue is under compression.
 To test this hypothesis, we performed laser cuts at the trunk--germ interface in wildtype embryos.
-We ablated the apical membrane of multiple cells (3--4) with cuts oriented orthogonal to the direction of the germ band extension, and then tracked the distance between non-ablated cells on each side of the cut ({@fig:mitotic-strain}g).
-This distance remains constant in uncut control embryos, but decreases over the first five minutes after the cut ({@fig:mitotic-strain}g).
+We ablated the apical membrane of multiple cells (3--4) with cuts oriented orthogonal to the direction of the germ band extension, and then tracked the distance between non-ablated cells on each side of the cut ({!@fig:mitotic-strain}g).
+This distance remains constant in uncut control embryos, but decreases over the first five minutes after the cut ({!@fig:mitotic-strain}g).
 This is evidence that the tissue may be “collapsing on itself” after the ablation, which supports the hypothesis that the trunk--germ interface is under compression from the extending germ band.

 Taken together, these analyses suggest the mitotic expansions and germ band extension are potential sources of compressive stress capable of inducing tissue buckling, and thus could contribute to the formation of ectopic folds at the head--trunk boundary during gastrulation.